Safeguarding Policy

 If, following consideration, the allegation is clearly about poor practice; the Child Welfare Officer will deal with it as a misconduct issue.

-If the allegation is about poor practice by the Child Welfare Officer, or if the matter has been handled inadequately and concerns remain, it should be reported to the relevant National Governing Body officer who will decide how to deal with the allegation and whether or not to initiate disciplinary proceedings.
+If the allegation is about poor practice by the Child Welfare Officer, or if the matter has been handled inadequately and concerns remain, it should be reported to the relevant body (South West Child Protection); the LADO Tina Wilson on 07767 002901 / 01454 868508 who will decide how to deal with the allegation and whether or not to initiate an investigation.

 2. Concerns about Suspected Abuse